SystangoTechnologies/Hapiness/README.md

     .code(201)
 }
 ```

-For complete upgrade guide to upgrade hapi16 to hapi 17 Refer below link:-
+For complete upgrade guide to upgrade from hapi 16.x to hapi 17.x please refer the link below:

 https://futurestud.io/tutorials/hapi-v17-upgrade-guide-your-move-to-async-await